Ultimate Chest Pre-Exhaust Workout for Maximum Gains

 Why is pre-exhausting the chest beneficial?

-Pre-exhausting the chest can help to fully fatigue the chest muscles before moving on to compound exercises, ensuring that the chest muscles are the primary focus during the entire workout.
+Pre-exhausting the chest can help fully fatigue the chest muscles prior to moving on to compound exercises, ensuring that the chest remains the primary focus throughout the entire workout.

 What are some examples of chest pre-exhaust exercises?